-- (a) Because each member of an Arbitral Tribunal has an obligation to be impartial and independent, the General Standards do not distinguish between sole arbitrators, tribunal chairs, party-appointed arbitrators or arbitrators appointed by an institution. - (b) Some arbitration institutions require arbitral or administrative secretaries and assistants to sign a declaration of independence and impartiality.
-Whether or not such a requirement exists, arbitral or administrative secretaries and assistants to the Arbitral Tribunal are bound by the same duty of independence and impartiality (including the duty of disclosure) as arbitrators, and it is the responsibility of the Arbitral Tribunal to ensure that such duty is respected at all stages of the arbitration.
-Furthermore, this duty applies to arbitral or administrative secretaries and assistants to either the Arbitral Tribunal or individual members of the Arbitral Tribunal
+- (a) Because each member of an Arbitral Tribunal has an obligation to be impartial and independent of the parties, the General Standards do not distinguish between and among sole arbitrators, tribunal chairs, party-appointed arbitrators, or arbitrators appointed by an institution. - (b) Some arbitration institutions require arbitral or administrative secretaries and assistants to sign a declaration of independence and impartiality.
+Whether or not such a requirement exists, arbitral or administrative secretaries and assistants to the Arbitral Tribunal are bound by the same duty of independence and impartiality (including the duty of disclosure) as arbitrators, and it is the responsibility of the Arbitral Tribunal to 13 ensure that such duty is respected at all stages of the arbitration.
+Furthermore, this duty applies to arbitral or administrative secretaries and assistants to either the Arbitral Tribunal or individual members of the Arbitral Tribunal.

-(6) Relationships
+(6) RELATIONSHIPS

-- (a) The arbitrator is in principle considered to bear the identity of his or her law firm, but when considering the relevance of facts or circumstances to determine whether a potential conflict of interest exists, or whether disclosure should be made, the activities of an arbitrator's law firm, if any, and the relationship of the arbitrator with the law firm, should be considered in each individual case.
-The fact that the activities of the arbitrator's firm involve one of the parties shall not necessarily constitute a source of such conflict, or a reason for disclosure.
-Similarly, if one of the parties is a member of a group with which the arbitrator's firm has a relationship, such fact should be considered in each individual case, but shall not necessarily constitute by itself a source of a conflict of interest, or a reason for disclosure. - (b) If one of the parties is a legal entity, any legal or physical person having a controlling influence on the legal entity, or a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration, may be considered to bear the identity of such party.
+- (a) The arbitrator is in principle considered to bear the identity of his or herthe arbitrator's law firm or employer, but when considering the relevance of facts or circumstances to determine whether a potential conflict of interest exists, or whether disclosure should be made, the activities of an arbitrator's law firm or employer, if any, the law firm's or employer's organisational structure and mode of practice, and the relationship of the arbitrator with the law firm or employer, should be considered in each individual case.
+The fact that the activities of the arbitrator's law firm or employer involve one of the parties shall not necessarily constitute a source of such conflict, or a reason for disclosure.
+Similarly, if one of the parties is a member of a group with which the arbitrator's law firm or employer has a relationship, such fact should be considered in each individual case, but shall not necessarily constitute by itself a source of a conflict of interest, or a reason for disclosure. - (b) If one of the parties is a Any legal entity, any legal or physical natural person having a controlling influence on the legal entity a party, or a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration, may be considered to bear the identity of such party. - (c) Any legal entity or natural person over which a party has a controlling influence may be considered to bear the identity of such party.